S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/describe-organizational-drivers.md

 ### Example:

-> _“The kitchen is a mess: there are no clean cups, the sink is full of dishes and it’s not possible to quickly grab a coffee and get right back to work.
-We need the kitchen in a usable state so we can stay focused on our work.”_
+> _"The kitchen is a mess: there are no clean cups, the sink is full of dishes and it's not possible to quickly grab a coffee and get right back to work.
+We need the kitchen in a usable state so we can stay focused on our work."_

 ### 1. Current Situation

-> _“The kitchen is a mess: there are no clean cups, the sink is full of dishes...”_
+> _"The kitchen is a mess: there are no clean cups, the sink is full of dishes..."_

 Describe the current situation: